weiganghuang/holops-1803/task4.md

     [ok][2018-12-09 09:16:12]
     ```

-### Test the action script to discover all pre-existing L2VPN services
+### Test the Action Script to Discover all Pre-existing L2VPN Services

-In this step, you will test the L2Vpn service disco ery and reconcile action `reconcile-l2vpn` to discover the
+In this section, you will run the reconcile-l2vpn action to discover the pre-existing L2VPN services in devices.
-pre-existing L2VPN services.

-1. Run action `reconcile-l2vpn` to discover L2VPN services for asr9k0.
+1. Enter the following command to discover the L2VPN services for asr9k0.
+Note that it takes up to two minutes for the operation to complete.

-    **Note: It may take up to 1 to 2 minutes to finish the whole process**.

     ```
     admin@ncs> request action reconcile-l2vpn device-name asr9k0